Uniphar/devops-guidelines/README.md

 ## CI/CD pipelines

-Platform code is deployed through [github actions](https://docs.github.com/en/actions), using yaml workflows.
+Platform code is deployed through [GitHub Actions](https://docs.github.com/en/actions), using yaml workflows.
 We run a CI workflow that mostly calls initialization blocks using `-WhatIf`, that internally run sets of `Test-AzResourceGroupDeployment`.